Box office and Venue: Monday to Friday, 9am-3pm

 Notwithstanding any other provision of this Agreement, both PRACC & Customer agree that if either party is unable to satisfy their obligations under this Agreement due to items outside of their control, including but not limited to: civil commotion, fire, storm, flood, act of God, pandemic, decisions by Government or any of its Agencies or without limiting the generality of the foregoing, the affected party shall not be liable to the other for any loss or damage or costs suffered as a result of such default and the other party shall have no right of action of claim for compensation of damage in respect of such default.

-PRACC may terminate any Agreements &/or future dates reserved for Events by the Customer should outstanding monies not be received by the date required on the Final Invoice.
+PRACC may terminate any Agreements &/or future dates reserved for Events by the Customer should any payment or monies held as ticketing sales not cover total venue charges prior to the first booked event date.

 In the event of a pandemic, Government, Council or Coordinator direction where the event is cancelled, any monies paid towards hire of the venue, including deposit, will be refunded.